viresh001/coursera-ml-007/README.md

   - Use high precision and high recall
   - precision/recall comparison:
     - Calculate F(1)-Score: 2*((P*R)/(P+R)) on cross validation set and pick MAX value
+    - Recall is the percentage of true positives in relation to both true positives and false negatives.
+In other words, the       percentage of items containing malicious content that where marked as containing malicious content.
+    - Precision is the percentage of true positives in relation to both true positives and false positives.
+In other words,        the percentage of log events that were marked as containing malicious content that actually contained malicious              content.

 Large data rationale (when is getting larger data sets better?)
 - Given the input x, can a human expert confidently predict y?